 c.
 Product liability actions can be commenced within 90 days of the injury, or property damage occurs

 Manufacturers are liable for inadequate labeling.
-Therefore, they should provide sufficient information on the label such as for example:
+Therefore, they should provide sufficient information on the label such as:

 - User instructions

 - Product SKU

 Manufacturers should ensure product safety before placing them in the market.
 They can contact a reputable testing company to conduct applicable testing depending on the product type or regulations.